DraakBW/DraakonUniverse/Characters/Azmodia, The One Thought Lost.md

 **Relationship Status:** Taken
 # **Backstory:**
 ---
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Azmodia, "The One Thought Lost" is a naive draken concubine.
 He was thought to be exterminated with the rest of the Brightweaver clan, after the extermination.
-He is the younger brother to "[[./Draakon, The Broken Light|Draakon, The Broken Light]]," and Half brother to the clan's traitor "Uzoniitoth, of Dead Scales."Uzoniitoth hide Azmodia from the conquerors when he orchestrated their attack.
+He is the younger brother to "[Draakon, The Broken Light](./Draakon,%20The%20Broken%20Light.md)," and Half brother to the clan's traitor "[Uzoniitoth, of Dead Scales](../Uzoniitoth,%20of%20Dead%20Scales.md)."Uzoniitoth hide Azmodia from the conquerors when he orchestrated their attack.
 Azmodia serves as Uzoniitoths concubine slave.
 He is young and does not remember his life before becoming a slave.